lqc/thinkcspy/source/functions.rst

 executes all the statements there, and then comes back to pick up where it left off.

-That sounds simple enough, until you remember that one function can call another.
+That sounds simple enough, until we remember that one function can call another.
 While in the middle of one function, the program might have to execute the statements in another function.
 But while executing that new function, the program might have to execute yet another function!